MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

     python run.py --params=param_list_AD_OrnsteinUhlenbeckWithSeason_3 --NB_JOBS=1 --USE_GPU=True --get_overview=overview_dict_AD_OrnsteinUhlenbeckWithSeason_3
     ```

-**TODO**: the paramlist used above do not exist in the code! add them to some config file!!

 ## Training / Evaluating the Anomaly detection modules on data with ingested anomalies